Asymptotic behavior of the electron density and the Kohn-Sham potential in case of a Kohn-Sham HOMO nodal plane: Acknowledgments

-We thank the Netherlands Science Foundation NWO for a visitors grant for TG and a Vidi grant for PG-G, and the WCU (World Class University) program of the Korea Science and Engineering Foundation (Project No. R32-2008-000-10180-0) for support.
+It is our pleasure to dedicate this paper to Andreas Savin, who always enjoyed to discover strange features in the Kohn-Sham potential and has been a pioneer in asking fundamental questions in exact DFT.\\ We thank the Netherlands Science Foundation NWO for a visitors grant for TG and a Vidi grant for PG-G, and the WCU (World Class University) program of the Korea Science and Engineering Foundation (Project No. R32-2008-000-10180-0) for support.
 PG-G acknowledges useful discussions with A. G\"orling and S. K\"ummel.